Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Acknowledgements

 \section{Acknowledgements}

 PFL and DJ thank Michael Herbst and Trond Saue for fruitful discussions.
 RS and DJ are indebted to the R\'egion des Pays de la Loire program for support in the framework of the Opt-Basis grant.
 PFL thanks the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 863481) for financial support.
-This research used resources of (i) the GENCI-TGCC (Grant No.~2019-A0060801738); (ii) CALMIP under allocation 2020-18005 (Toulouse); (iii) CCIPL (\emph{Centre de Calcul Intensif des Pays de Loire}); (iv) a local Troy cluster and (v) HPC resources from ArronaxPlus (grant ANR-11-EQPX-0004 funded by the French National Agency for Research).
+This work benefited from the support of the ANR in the framework of the PIA program ANR-18-EURE-0012.
+This research used computational resources of (i) the GENCI-TGCC (Grant No.~2019-A0060801738); (ii) CALMIP under allocation 2020-18005 (Toulouse); (iii) CCIPL (\emph{Centre de Calcul Intensif des Pays de Loire}); (iv) a local Troy cluster and (v) HPC resources from ArronaxPlus (grant ANR-11-EQPX-0004 funded by the French National Agency for Research).